West Virginia Sports Betting – WV Online Sportsbook Info

 Given that both DFS and sports betting are legal in West Virginia, will we see any hybrid games offered in the near future?

-With FanDuel and DraftKings, the leaders in the DFS world announcing their plans to launch online soon in West Virginia, we have every reason to believe that we will see a DFS/sports betting hybrid model coming soon.
+With FanDuel and DraftKings, the leaders in the DFS world announcing their launch online in West Virginia, we have every reason to believe that we will see a DFS/sports betting hybrid model.